By The Understood Team

 Ginny Osewalt is certified in elementary and special education, with experience in inclusion, resource room and self-contained settings.

-Universal Design for Learning: What It Is and How It Works
+Dictation (Speech-to-Text) Technology: What It Is and How It Works

 8 Examples of Assistive Technology and Adaptive Tools